 As our flight came in to land in Guwahati, I peered over The Family’s shoulder at the lush greenery and little ponds brimming over with water below.
 The flight was on time.
 As we collected our baggage and walked to the exit, The Victor pointed out a kiosk which said "Arunachal Tourism".
 Our plan was to spend a couple of days in Assam, and then cross the state border to Arunachal.
 That requires a permit.
 We were very happy to find that it could be obtained right at the airport.
 We collected the permits, and went out to look for the man who would drive our rented car for the next ten days: Mr. Avatar Singh.

 It was midday as we drove out of the airport parking lot in a large Innova.
 I had the seat next to the driver.
 As we negotiated the traffic in Guwahati I thought we had a taciturn Avatar.
 Only when we hit the highway did Mr. Singh start to talk.
 He told me the route he was going to take, south of the Brahmaputra, crossing it near Tezpur.
-He was very happy when I looked at the map on my phone and told me more details about the route.
+He was radiated happiness when he saw me looking at the map on my phone.
+He thought he hd found a kindred soul, and told me more details about the route.
 Suddenly I found he had crossed to the wrong side of the highway.
 Twenty meters on he drove into a petrol station.
 He grinned at me and said that this side of the highway was in the state of Meghalaya and petrol was cheaper here.
 Clearly, from the number of trucks parked in a bay next to the pump.

 Very soon The Family screamed us to a halt.
 Even Avatar had to pay heed to her command to back up.
 Not having done any birding before, Mr. and Mrs. Victor had little idea of what was going on.
 When the car had backed up enough, I followed The Family as she walked a little further back.
 There was something interesting and enormous on a large nest at the top of a tree.
 The Victors had followed us, and we gazed at the bird which resolutely turned its back at us.
 Having seen things like this before, I knew it was an adjutant.
 As I focussed my camera, I heard multiple gasps: another adjutant had raised its head above the foliage.
 As the two birds glared lovingly at each other, we completed our identification: they were lesser Adjutants (Leptopilos javanicus).
 Our holiday had truly begun.